-Kratom tea is less aggressive than kratom powder and it’ll lead to less digestive problems.
+Kratom tea is less aggressive than kratom powder and it’ll lead to fewer digestive problems.
 Though taking whole-plant kratom or kratom powder produces better results in terms of the desired effects, these methods also present a higher risk of side effects.

 If you have an issue with the taste of kratom tea, you can add lemon extract to the preparation to make the taste more tolerable and avoid nausea.
 But if you suffer stomach ulcers, please avoid using the lemon extract.

 Dealing with Kratom Nausea Issues

-Nausea is a common digestive tract problem and everyone in their life at one time or another experiences this problem.
+Nausea is a common digestive tract problem and everyone in their life at one time or other experiences this problem.
 Kratom nausea doesn’t differ from ordinary nausea in any way.
 After taking your dose of kratom if you feel the urge to vomit, then you’re experiencing nausea.
 Nausea sets in due to stimulation of the vomiting center in the brain after ingesting kratom.

 Nausea after ingesting kratom may depend on the strain of kratom you are ingesting.
 Mainly the Indo and Bali strains are notorious for inducing nausea.